Graduate Program

 Comprehensive Exams in Applied Mathematics

-The Comprehensive Exams in Applied Mathematics are in two parts.
 Part 1 consists of a single 3-hour written exam covering four areas: Calculus, Linear Algebra, Ordinary Differential Equations, and Numerical Methods.
-Its syllabus is based on the corresponding undergraduate courses offered by the Department of Mathematics.
-Part 2 consists of a single 3-hour written exam covering three areas: Partial Differential Equations, Numerical Analysis, and the candidate's research area.
+Its syllabus is based on the corresponding undergraduate courses offered by the Department of Mathematics (see below).
+A score of 80% on each of these four areas is required to pass part 1.

 Comprehensive Exams are offered in May of each year, roughly one week apart.
 Students are required to pass both parts during their first year to remain in the program.

-Syllbus for Part 1
+Syllabus for Part 1

 Calculus

-• Calculus 1500A/B: Basic set theory and an introduction to mathematical rigour.
+- Calculus 1500A/B: Basic set theory and an introduction to mathematical rigour.
 The precise definition of limit.
 Derivatives of exponential, logarithmic, rational trigonometric functions.
 L'Hospital's rule.
 The definite integral.
 Fundamental theorem of Calculus.
 Integration by substitution.
 Applications.

-• Calculus 1501A/B: Techniques of integration; The Mean Value Theorem and its consequences; series, Taylor series with applications; parametric and polar curves with applications; first order linear and separable differential equations with applications.
+- Calculus 1501A/B: Techniques of integration; The Mean Value Theorem and its consequences; series, Taylor series with applications; parametric and polar curves with applications; first order linear and separable differential equations with applications.

 Linear Algebra

-• Math 1600A/B: Properties and applications of vectors; matrix algebra; solving systems of linear equations; determinants; vector spaces; orthogonality; eigenvalues and eigenvectors.
+- Math 1600A/B: Properties and applications of vectors; matrix algebra; solving systems of linear equations; determinants; vector spaces; orthogonality; eigenvalues and eigenvectors.

 Ordinary Differential Equations

-• AM 2402A/B: Introduction to first order differential equations, linear second and higher order differential equations with applications, complex numbers including Euler's formula, series solutions, Bessel and Legendre equations, existence and uniqueness, introduction to systems of linear differential equations.
+- AM 2402A/B: Introduction to first order differential equations, linear second and higher order differential equations with applications, complex numbers including Euler's formula, series solutions, Bessel and Legendre equations, existence and uniqueness, introduction to systems of linear differential equations.

 Numerical Methods